 I was able to debate the subject meaningfully with these two famous philosophers because I had just been through all the AI labs in America and had become quite knowledgable.
-And after touring the AI labs in Japan as well I become a recognized “expert” on the subject in Germany.
+And after touring the AI labs in Japan as well, I became a recognized “expert” on the subject in Germany.
 And as such I was commissioned to work on a TV documentary on Artificial Intelligence.

 The first task I undertook was to write an introductory sequence — and I delivered the script for that.
-I proposed that the documentary should start by following a man who drives to the university campus of Stanford, goes to the cafeteria in the first floor, where he fetches himself a coffee.
+I proposed that the documentary should start by following a man who drives to the university campus of Stanford, goes to the cafeteria on the first floor, where he fetches himself a coffee.
 He spots a friend in the far corner of the room and goes over to join him.
 “You look worried,” he says.
 “Yes,” says his friend, “I am stuck on this theorem and cannot find a solution.”
 He describes the equations that have failed, to which our subject says: “Why don’t you try ….” (giving different equations).
-“Brilliant,” says his friend.
+“Wow, that is brilliant!” says his friend.
 “I have been mulling over it for weeks, and you solve it in seconds!”
-The message was: here is something no computer will ever do (we were going to use some of the thoughts from Hubert Dreyfus’ book).
+The message was: here is something no computer will ever do (we were going to talk about Hubert Dreyfus’ book).

-The idea was that we would repeat the intro sequence, telling viewers exactly what computers would never be able to do: steer a car through traffic, park it safely, traverse the campus lawn on two feet, climb the stairs, operate the coffee machine, spot and recognize a friend in the far corner of the room, walk over, see that he was unhappy, understand his words in the noisy cafeteria, comprehend what he was saying and react to it meaningfully.
+The idea was that we would repeat the intro sequence, telling viewers what computers actually would never be able to do: steer a car through traffic, park it safely, traverse the campus lawn on two feet, climb the stairs, operate the coffee machine, spot and recognize a friend in the far corner of the room, walk over, see that he was unhappy, understand his words in the noisy cafeteria, comprehend what he was saying and react to it meaningfully.
 Oh, and the part where it finds a brilliant solution to his mathematical problem: that was easily possible.
-In fact, it had already been done — we were using a problem that computers had recently cleverly solved.
+In fact, it had already been done—I gave a problem that computers had recently very cleverly solved.

-My intro was well received, everyone thought it was very clever and summarized what we were going to show perfectly.
+My intro sequence was well received, everyone thought it was very clever, summarizing what we were going to show perfectly.
 The film was never made, for planning and budget reasons.
 For this, in retrospect, I am thankful.
 Because I was wrong.
-Boy, was I wrong.
+Boy, was I wrong!

 What about spotting and recognising a friend from a distance in a cafeteria?
 Modern face recognition is scary.
 I have written about this: I store most of my pictures in Google Photos.
 Periodically it will show me a person in random images from my photo database, asking me to confirm if they are of the same person.
 It is learning to recognize that person.

 After ten or so images it knows me, for instance, and searching for “Frederic Friedel” will show all pictures in which I appear.
-In the above example it is showing me a tiny blurred reflection of myself in the glass window behind the lady I am taking the picture of (click to enlarge).
+In the above example, in the middle, it is showing me a tiny blurred reflection of myself in the glass window behind the lady I am taking the picture of.
 It found that!
 The face recognition software is truly awesome — hard to believe.

 So in my intro to the AI documentary I got almost everything wrong.
 My only excuse is that it was forty years ago, and everybody was mistaken about Artificial Intelligence — nobody saw what was coming.